andrcuns/allure-report-publisher/README.md

 - `ALLURE_FAILURE_ALERT_COMMENT`: comment added to create unresolved discussion note, default: `There are some test failures that need attention`

+### CI/CD catalog resource

+[allure-report-publisher CI/CD catalog resource](https://gitlab.com/andrcuns/allure-report-publisher) can be used to easily integrate report publishing in to Gitlab CI pipelines.

 # Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.